Skip to content

 Aggregation strategy for ordinal multi-choice criteria.

-• mean: Average of score values across judges
+• mean: Average of score values across judges, snapped to the nearest option

 • mode: Most common selection